luxonis/depthai-experiments/gen3/depth-measurement/3d-measurement/pointcloud/rgbd-pointcloud/README.md

 Running the command above also tries to install open3D which is required for this example. open3D is not supported by all platforms, but is required for pointcloud visualization.

+Warning: The experiment requires numpy version 1.*, numpy 2 is not supported due to open3d incompatibility.

 ## Usage

 Run the application